kaltura/sakai-extension/README.md

 # Get in touch
 You can learn more about Kaltura and start a free trial at: http://corp.kaltura.com
 Contact us via Twitter [@Kaltura](https://twitter.com/Kaltura) or email: community@kaltura.com
+Kaltura customers - contact customercare@kaltura.com for any inquiry related to the extension
 We'd love to hear from you!

 # License and Copyright Information